Wacky-Mole/WackysDatabase/README.md

     Textures are .pngs that hold the feel, appearance, or consistency of a surface or substance.

-    Nost lines in the YAMLS can be deleted.
+    Most lines in the YAMLS can be deleted.
 Only the required ones need to be in the files, when the line is deleted the computer interprets that as a null value.

-    Null is like I don't know, so I don't care, use the orginal values.
+    Null is like, I don't know, so I don't care, use the orginal values.

     To delete the existing values you will use either '' for strings, "delete" for SE Effects or "-" for multiliners.